-How to Unlock the Five Senses in Your Writing
+How to Unlock All 5 Senses in Your Writing

-As writers we are especially aware of the five senses.
-We use the five senses to transport our reader into the scene we are describing.
-However, I propose that we are not using the five senses to their full potential.
+As writers, we are especially aware of the five senses, especially when we focus on setting or descriptive writing.
+The five senses should work together to transport our readers into our character’s world and to bring the story to life.

+However, if you’re like me, you might need to brush up on how to use the five senses in your writing to the fullest potential.

-You see, I didn’t used to give the five senses much credit when it came to my writing.
+I didn’t used to give the five senses much credit when it came to my writing.
 But the truth is, the five senses have a power to connect with our readers in a deep way.

-How to Write Using All Five Senses
+How to Write Using All 5 Senses

 It’s all well and good to tell you you should use the five senses in your writing.
 But how?
-Here are ways you can draw on each sense to immerse your readers in your story:
+Here are some ways you can draw on each sense to immerse your readers in your story:

 Write With Sight